webmasterdevlin/spring-boot-superheroes/WRITING.md

 - use docker client for database

 ## Entity
-- add javax.validation
+- add javax.validation in the pom.xml
-- add spring-boot-starter-validation
+- add spring-boot-starter-validation in the pom.xml
 - create an antiHero package inside the com.example.superheroes folder
 - create an entity package inside the antiHero package
 - write an AntiHeroEntity class inside the entity package